 I find a pre-marinated beef cut labeled simply as “carne asada”.
 The ingredients and seasonings sound delicious so I decide to take a chance.

 The mysterious carne asada claimed to be from the sirloin flap which I had previously never heard of.
-Wikipedia tells me that it consists of the obliquus internus abdominis muscle from the bottom sirloin butt which means little to me other than it comes from the really good tasting part of the cow.
+If you have never heard of sirloin flap, Wikipedia tells me that it consists of the obliquus internus abdominis muscle from the bottom sirloin butt.

 When I unpacked the meat, it turned out that the carne asada I had originally thought was a roast, unraveled into large, thin slices.